 DCF Fair Value Target:

 The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Johnson & Johnson.
-To summarize, we found that Johnson & Johnson ranked in the 35th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 41.83%.
-As for the metrics that stood out in our discounted cash flow analysis of Johnson & Johnson, consider:
+To summarize, we found that Johnson & Johnson ranked in the 26th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 56.17%.
+The most interesting components of our discounted cash flow analysis for Johnson & Johnson ended up being:

 JNJ's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than 41.06% of tickers in our DCF set.